Today I want to share with you the beginning of a new stage in my life.

 Continue reading “Shakrieh, the stew that led me to Abu Fares”

 In elementary school I was the kid with the weird food.
 No contest.
 My lunch wasn’t cute like a pb&j nor was it stringy like the cheesy pizzas on Pizza Fridays.
 I had falafel, tupperwares of hummus brimmed to the top – typical Middle Eastern food, with the occasional ‘I love you’ note from my mom.
 This is what inspired today’s post.
-For the longest time I thought I could get by just blogging about the famous Middle Eastern dishes, leaving the tricky ones that don’t photograph well away from Olive Juice, but that wouldn’t be fair.
-I’ve blogged about the big names like tabbouleh (تبولة), baba ganoush (بابا غنوج), baklava (بقلاوة), but now it’s time for kibbeh (كبة).
+For the longest time I thought I could get by just blogging about the famous Middle Eastern dishes, leaving the tricky ones that don’t photograph well away from my blog, but that wouldn’t be fair.
+I’ve blogged about the big names like tabbouleh (تبولة), baba ganoush (بابا غنوج), baklava (بقلاوة), but now it’s time for habra (هبرة), one of the most important components for preparing kibbeh (كبة).

 Continue reading “Beyond Hummus”